Police: 3 dead, 2 wounded in early morning shooting at Kansas City bar | Law-Order

 Police: 3 dead, 2 wounded in early morning shooting at Kansas City bar

+Three people were killed and two others wounded including one critically in a shooting at a Kansas City bar early Sunday, police said.Multiple officers responded to the shooting at Klymax Lounge that was reported just before the bars 130 a.m. closing time to find multiple victims and immediately began providing medical aid, Kansas City police said in an email.Police said two of the victims died at the scene one was found inside the bar and the other was outside the building.

-Two people were killed at the scene and a third victim died at a hospital following a shooting at a Kansas City, Missouri, bar early on Sunday, police said.
+Three people were killed and two others wounded — including one critically — in a shooting at a Kansas City bar early Sunday, police said.

-Two other victims were wounded and transported to a hospital, including one who was in critical condition and another who was in stable condition, Kansas City Police Department Officer Donna Drake said in an email.

-Multiple officers responded to the Klymax Lounge on Indiana Avenue at 1:25 am.
+Multiple officers responded to the shooting at Klymax Lounge that was reported just before the bar's 1:30 a.m. closing time to find multiple victims and immediately began providing medical aid, Kansas City police said in an email.

-One of the victims who was killed at the scene was inside the bar, while the second was outside the building, Drake said.
+Police said two of the victims died at the scene — one was found inside the bar and the other was outside the building.
+A third victim died at the hospital.
+Details about the circumstances that led to the shooting were not immediately available, and it wasn't immediately clear where the victims were when they were shot.

-The victims were all adults, police said, but their ages and identities were not immediately available.
+Police said the victims were all adults, but their ages and identities were not immediately available.

+The bar featured a performance by a local rap artist Saturday night who performs under the name "Nutty Still Gassin."
+He posted a live video from the club earlier in the night before the shooting happened on his Facebook page.
+No one answered the phone at the bar Sunday morning two hours before it was scheduled to open.

-Homicide detectives and crime scene investigators were at the scene early Sunday, police said.
+Homicide detectives and crime scene investigators were at the scene early Sunday, gathering evidence and talking to potential witnesses, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)